discoliam/liamrichardson/src/uses.md

 To hide a few old drill holes I'm using a [Dotgrid Black deskmat](https://www.dotgrid.co/products/vegan-leather-desk-mat-black), mostly as it had a good review from [David Darnes](https://setups.co/posts/david-darnes).

-My chair is a [Ikea LÅNGFJÄLL](https://www.ikea.com/gb/en/p/langfjaell-conference-chair-gunnared-dark-grey-black-s99177641).
-Brought mostly because it was pretty cheap when we first moved back from Canada, it acctually suits me well.
+My chair is an [Ikea LÅNGFJÄLL](https://www.ikea.com/gb/en/p/langfjaell-conference-chair-gunnared-dark-grey-black-s99177641).
+Bought it mostly because it was pretty cheap when we first moved back from Canada, it actually suits me well.

 ## Audio